-Texas PLTW Students Design and Manufacture Prosthetic Hand
+Texas PLTW Students Design and Build Prosthetic Hand

 Jayme Sims of Spring lost the fingers of his right hand to a wood chipper in January.